Pharma sales channel emerges as new 'superstar' for Coca-Cola during pandemic | Business

 ''Overall, rural did not decline for us, it grew less than the urban market,'' he said.

-Coca-Cola's unit case volume grew 11 per cent in the Indian market during 2021, the company had said on Thursday in a post-earnings statement.
+Coca-Cola's unit case volume grew 11 per cent in the Asia-Pacific market during 2021, the company had said on Thursday in a post-earnings statement.

 According to Ray, pharma channels have emerged as the ''new superstar'' for Coca-Cola, in which the company is currently selling its portfolio of tetra pack range.